theelectricbrain/ROMS-Tidal-Array/README.md

 * “Lturbines” is a list of Boolean values (i.e. “T” or “F”) of “Ngrids” (i.e. number of nested and/or connected grid) element which switches the computation of turbine effects within nested and/or multiple connected grids.
 “T” would switch it on, “F” would switch it off.
 * “NTURBINES” is a list of integer values of “Ngrids” (i.e. number of nested and/or connected grid) element which defines the number of turbines to account within nested and/or multiple connected grids.
 * “POS” is composed of multiple lists, one of each turbine composing the array and one list per line.
 Each list/line is composed of 1 integer value (i.e. G) and 9 float values (i.e. xpos, ypos, zpos, Ct, Ctke, Cgls, Lc, Pa and Diam) defining the following turbines charcteristics:
-- “G”: Nested grid number
-- “xpos”: turbine x coordinate (in meters)
-- “ypos”: turbine y coordinate (in meters)
-- “zpos”: turbine z coordinate in depth ratio (i.e. hub height divided by water-column depth)
-- “Ct”: thrust coefficient
-- “Ctke”: Turbulent Kinetic Energy (TKE) correction parameter
-- “Cgls”: Generic Length Scale (GLS) correction parameter
-- “Lc”: blade chord length (m)
-- “Pa”: pitch angle (radians)
-- “Diam”: Turbine rotor diameter (m)

-##### Output File
-s, Ct, Ctke, Cgls, Lc, Pa and Diam) defining the following turbines charcteristics:
-* “G”: Nested grid number
+..- “G”: Nested grid number
-* “xpos”: turbine x coordinate (in meters)
+..- “xpos”: turbine x coordinate (in meters)
-* “ypos”: turbine y coordinate (in meters)
+..- “ypos”: turbine y coordinate (in meters)
-* “zpos”: turbine z coordinate in depth ratio (i.e. hub height divided by water-column depth)
-* “Ct”: thrust coefficient
+..- “zpos”: turbine z coordinate in depth ratio (i.e. hub height divided by water-column depth) ..- “Ct”: thrust coefficient
-* “Ctke”: Turbulent Kinetic Energy (TKE) correction parameter
-* “Cgls”: Generic Length Scale (GLS) correction parameter
-* “Lc”: blade chord length (m)
+..- “Ctke”: Turbulent Kinetic Energy (TKE) correction parameter ..- “Cgls”: Generic Length Scale (GLS) correction parameter ..- “Lc”: blade chord length (m)
-* “Pa”: pitch angle (radians)
+..- “Pa”: pitch angle (radians)
-* “Diam”: Turbine rotor diameter (m)
+..- “Diam”: Turbine rotor diameter (m)

 ##### Output File
 4 new fields have been added to the history output file which can be described as follows: